Pumpkin Popcorn

 - Pop the popcorn using an air popper or other method.
 We use this hot air popper.

 - In a small saucepan, combine the oil, syrup, pumpkin puree, cinnamon, and salt.
-Cook over medium heat for a minute or two, stirring until all the ingredients are combined.
+Cook over medium heat for a minute or two, whisking until all the ingredients are combined.
+Set aside to cool a bit.

 - Measure two cups of plain popcorn and set aside.